 Conclusion

 To rename a database in Postgres, use the ALTER DATABASE statement with the RENAME TO clause.
 To do so, specify an ALTER DATABASE command, followed by the database’s old name, and after that, specify the RENAME TO clause followed by the database’s new/modified name.
-This blog post demonstrates a thorough guide on how to rename a database in PostgreSQL.
+This blog post demonstrates a thorough guide on renaming a PostgreSQL database.